-According to the American Academy of Pediatrics and the Center for Disease Control guidelines on early childhood development, although your 2 or 3-year-old might not yet be able to correctly pronounce or recall the names of different shapes or particular colors, at about 26 months of age, you’ll start noticing how he is able to point or otherwise identify objects that resemble circles, triangles or squares.
+According to the guidelines on early childhood development of the American Academy of Pediatrics and the Centers for Disease Control and Prevention, although your 2- or 3-year-old might not yet be able to correctly pronounce or recall the names of different shapes or particular colors, at about 26 months of age, you’ll start noticing how he is able to point or otherwise identify objects that resemble circles, triangles, or squares.
 As you child’s language skills progresses as well, you can expect him to start naming a couple of colors approaching the 4-years mark.